Bob's Mechanical Repairs

 What happens if you miss your MOT expiry date?

 Is there a two-week grace period after my MOT expires? — Absolutely not.
 This is a persistent and dangerous myth.
 There is no grace period for an MOT in the UK.
 Your MOT certificate expires at 23:59 on the date printed on it.
 From that moment on, your car is illegal to drive on a public road, and your insurance is likely invalid.
 The only exception is driving directly to a pre-booked test appointment.
-Don't get caught out by this rumour; the consequence
+Don't get caught out by this rumour; the consequences are serious.